 Pro Bono: The Free Representation Unit (FRU)

-If you are studying for an LLB or GDL, it is a safe bet that you will at some point undertake pro bono work.
-This is a way not only to build your CV and work experience, but also to provide a valuable service to people who otherwise could not afford representation.
-The Free Representation Unit is an example of one project you can get involved with – read all about volunteering with them here!
+If you are studying for an LLB or GDL, it is a safe bet that you will at some point hear about the Free Representation Unit (FRU).
+Getting involved with the organisation is a great way not only to build your CV and work experience, but also to provide a valuable service to people who otherwise could not afford representation.

 What is the Free Representation Unit?